Lee-Hyeon-Jun/Lee-Hyeon-Jun/README.md

-# Hi, I'm Hyeon Jun Lee 👋
+# Hi, I'm Hyeon Jun👋

 I'm Hyeon Jun Lee, an aspiring AI researcher.
 I majored in **AI, Big Data & Management** and **Data Science**, with a minor in **Software**.